First you get a “privacy” tent (pick one - any one).

 This works great if you want/need a hot water source for doing dishes, as well as a handy water source you can put on a picnic table, etc.

-- Remove the sprayer pump mechanism, fill with 1 gallon of water, place the hose in your sink and the bug sprayer on your stove (1 gallon will easily clean 2 adults)
+- IF you have a metal one: Remove the sprayer pump mechanism, fill with 1 gallon of water, place the hose in your sink and the bug sprayer on your stove (1 gallon will easily clean 2 adults)

-- Insert the pumping mechanism and take it into your tent (we put it on one collapsible foot stool and sit on a second one).
+- Take it into your tent (we put it on one collapsible foot stool and sit on a second one).

 - Pump up the bug sprayer, activate the handheld sink sprayer and enjoy a hot shower every morning!